 Everyone enjoyed chatting, delighted to know each other better.

 Eunice stood at the head of the table preparing to serve the meal.
 “Before we begin, want to thank you all for coming to celebrate the harvest with me.
 Reminds me of a something Jesus has taught us in the Bible.
 In the Kingdom of God, everyone is invited.
 But not everyone accepts the invitation.
 God has provided his only Son, the perfect Son of God as a sacrifice to atone for our sin.
-The atoning blood of Jesus is offered to all.
-Everyone who believes in Christ’s shed blood for cleansing of sin is given life with God forever and one day will have a place at the table, the wedding feast with Christ in heaven.
+Salvation is offered to all.
+Everyone who believes in Christ’s shed blood for cleansing of sin is given life with God forever and one day will have a place at the table, the celebration feast with Christ in heaven.
 We need bring nothing to the table except faith in Christ alone.
 This will be the greatest harvest celebration of all.
 A great harvest of souls for God through Christ.”

 This story is a fictionalization.
 Any mention of historical events, people and places are used fictitiously and any likeness to actual events, places or persons, living or dead, is entirely coincidental.